Nancy (singer)

-Nancy Jewel McDonie (born April 13, 2000), known professionally as Nancy, is a South Korean singer, actress, and host.
+Nancy Jewel McDonie (born April 13, 2000), known professionally as Nancy, is a South Korean and American singer, actress, and host.
 She is a member of the South Korean girl group Momoland, which was formed on November 10, 2016, through the Mnet's reality survival show Finding Momoland.

 Early life

 Nancy was born on April 13, 2000, in Nam District, Daegu, South Korea.
 In 2001, the family moved to her American father's hometown of Columbus, Ohio, where Nancy spent her early years and attended school.
 In an interview about her being of mixed origin and the product of two cultures Nancy said, "I have always been told by my parents that there are two cultures that I am in contact with ever since I was a child."

 On March 20, 2019, it was reported that Nancy changed her Korean legal name to Lee Geu-roo from Lee Seung-ri.

 Education

 She graduated from Hanlim Multi Art School on February 9, 2018, where she was a student in the Musical Department.